 Explore:

-These resources focus on practical communication, including:
+These resources focus on practical communication for common travel situations.

 Explore: